Champaign Park District

-The Champaign Park District is the municipality association responsible for maintenance of public parks in the city of Champaign, Illinois.
+The Champaign Park District is the special district responsible for maintenance of public parks in the city of Champaign, Illinois.
 There are just over 650 acre of parkland within the city limits.
 As of the fiscal year 2011-2012, the park district had an operating budget of almost $11.5 million.
 Furthermore, the park district employees about 65 full-time staff and over 400 part-time and seasonal workers.